Roshan-Choudhary/One-Stop-Solutions/README.md

 * A web application based on MVC pattern built to cater user’s home-based services by bringing users & service-providers at the same platform.
-* It is created using Core & Advanced Java concepts (JSP, Servlets, JDBC) with MySQL as database tool
+* It is created using Core & Advanced Java concepts (JSP, Servlets, JDBC) with MySQL as database tool.

 ## Description